Code-Institute-Submissions/wasim-eb-quiz-game_AprResub/README.md

 ## Features:
+* A button to start the game
 * Questions tab
 * Answers tab, showing three possible answers.
 * A button to submit your answer
 * Scores at the end of the quiz
+* Highscore feature

 ## Pages:
 There is only one page for this simple quiz-game.

 ## Testing
 * I am happy to confirm that the website if very responsive on different browsers, such as Google Chrome (which I used to type the code), Mozilla Firefox and Internet Explorer.